 Sandra Wright, Sales Negotiator for NCHA Sales explains more: “The flexibility of shared ownership means that it works for a really wide range of people, from first time buyers through to downsizers.
 It allows buyers to get a house that suits them, in areas that might otherwise be out of their reach”.

-A number of housing schemes, which have a range of shared ownership properties, are set to complete in Wirksworth, Matlock, Brailsford and Ashbourne, with more in the pipeline.
+A number of housing schemes, which have a range of shared ownership properties, are in the pipeline across the Derbyshire Dales.

 Who can buy through shared ownership?